About Buddy's Wrecker Service

 - June 2015- purchased 2000 International All Wheel Drive truck for 1601 Holmes 22 ton Hydraulic.

-Throughout the years our Buddy's family has strived to create a welcoming environment.
+Throughout the years their Buddy's family has strived to create a welcoming environment.

 We feel that when you enter the shop, you a part of the family, too!